JV Flex engages people 18 years+ living in Portland or Seattle to experience a JVC Northwest values-driven year of service within their communities.

 Most JVC Northwest Partner Agencies qualify to be AmeriCorps operating sites.
 Partner Agencies where the volunteer is engaged in advocacy or direct Catholic ministry do not qualify to be AmeriCorps operating sites.
 It is important that all Partner Agencies understand the AmeriCorps requirements and their ability to meet them.
 Click here to see a list of prohibited AmeriCorps activities.

-In the Partner Agency Application, it is important to demonstrate how the Non-Residential JV AmeriCorps member will meet critical and compelling needs in the local community and enhance the mission of your agency without displacing employees.
-By providing accurate and detailed responses in the application, as well as by completing a detailed JVC Northwest Position Description, the partner agency provides important information for JVC Northwest as we place Non-Residential JV AmeriCorps members and provide documentation to AmeriCorps.
+In the Partner Agency Application, it is important to demonstrate how the JV AmeriCorps member will meet critical and compelling needs in the local community and enhance the mission of your agency without displacing employees.
+By providing accurate and detailed responses in the application, as well as by completing a detailed JVC Northwest Position Description, the partner agency provides important information for JVC Northwest as we place JV AmeriCorps members and provide documentation to AmeriCorps.